 2. Muscle Strain or Sprain – A muscle strain can affect the low back and leave you with sharp pain, swelling, and muscle spasms.
 Whiplash is a type of muscle strain/sprain.
 Whiplash can affect your cervical spine, thoracic spine and lumbar spine.
 If the strain is severe enough you can tear a muscle.
 Physical therapy is usually recommended for muscle strains and in certain cases, chiropractic care as well.
 Chiropractors can help a car accident victim with discogenic pain but the victim needs to be sure that their type of back injury will benefit from chiropractic treatment.

-3. Herniated Disc – can be caused by traumatic events such as a car accident if pressure is put on that area.
-In very simple terms, your back has two kinds of shock absorbers (one is soft and one is hard) between your vertebra .
+4. Herniated Disc – A herniated disc can be caused by traumatic events such as a car accident if pressure is put on that area.
+In very simple terms, your back has two kinds of shock absorbers (one is soft and one is hard) between your vertebrae.
 If a disc herniates the soft shock absorber pushes on the hard shock absorber until it bulges (bulging disc).
 The bulge irritates or compresses the spinal cord and nearby nerve roots.
 This can lead to lumbar radiculopathy.
 The radiating pain and numbness can travel from your lumbar spine to your hips, legs and toes.
 This can result in weakness and gait instability.
 If you are having symptoms in your neck, this may be due to cervical radiculopathyAn MRI or CT is needed to diagnose a herniated disc .
 Treatment can range from physical therapy, epidural injection, to discectomy.
 Please note that X-rays will not typically demonstrate these type of injuries as they only show bone.
 Most hospitals only offer x-rays to accident victims.

-4. Disk Fracture or Dislocation – A Lumbar compression fracture or dislocation can be a very serious injury.
+5. Disk Fracture or Dislocation – A Lumbar compression fracture or dislocation can be a very serious injury.
 There are three types of spinal fracture patterns: flexion, extension, and rotation.
 Treatment for fractures are bracing, a laminectomy or stabilization with screws, rods, pins, etc. Often, these types of injuries take substantial time to heal and you will need extensive physical rehabilitation.
 Keeping track of your symptoms, missed time from work and every place that you have received medical treatment will help you later when it’s time to settle your personal injury case.

-5. Spinal Cord Injury – depending on where you injure your spine, you can have paralysis.
+6. Spinal Cord Injury – depending on where you injure your spine, you can have paralysis.
 While any lower back pain after a car accident should be examined as soon as possible, spinal cord injury should be ruled out immediately.
 If you continue to have symptoms of pain/weakness/numbness in your spine/legs or develop problems controlling urine or your bowels despite following your doctor’s advice, it is time to get a 2nd opinion about your spinal cord injuries.

 Frequently asked questions

-1. How long does lower back pain last after car accident?
+1. How long does lower back pain last after a car accident?
 How long pain lasts depends on what type of injury you have sustained to your lumbar spine.
 Bruising and muscle strains will usually heal faster than more severe injuries.
 If you are having pain you should seek medical attention.

-2. Why does my back hurt after car crash?
+2. Why does my back hurt after a car crash?
 Your back could hurt for many reasons.
 The first possibility would be that you have sustained whiplash from the car accident.
 When the human body is jerked back and forth during an accident that can definitely cause pain in the spine.

 3. What should I do if my back hurts after a car accident?
 You should seek medical treatment and follow all medical advice.